Other economic indicators

 Momentum slowly returns nationwide

-Activity continues to slowly pick up on the residential resale market, with the number of transactions recorded in July continuing the upward trend begun in May.
-Average home prices (weighted) continued to fall, but only modestly, while the MLS home price index remained stable.
+Activity continues to pick up slowly in the residential resale market, with the number of transactions recorded continuing to increase in the fall.
+There has been a slight increase in the average price of homes (weighted), but this has been modest as the MLS home price index has been trending downward.

-30-year amortization mortgages have remained popular with Canadian households since the policy came into effect in mid-December.
-This measure allows homeowners to lower their payments, leaving them with more to spend elsewhere
+30-year amortized mortgages have remained popular with Canadian households since the policy came into effect in mid-December.
+This measure allows homeowners to reduce their payments, leaving them with more money to spend elsewhere.

 The impact on your business